 First things first: You DO NOT have to have a ring bearer, or even a flower girl for that matter.
 They are not required, even if you know a ton of adorable kids who would love to have the role.
 OK, now that THAT’S out of the way.
 If you want to have a ring bearer, here’s what you need to know.

-Typically the ring bearer is the nephew of the bride or groom, or the child of the maid of honor, best man, or other close friend.
-If you or your SO have a son that is perhaps too young to be in your wedding party, this is a great role for them as well (same goes for your daughter if she’s young enough to be the flower girl).
+Typically the ring bearer is the nephew or godchild of the bride or groom, second cousins, younger siblings, or the child of the maid of honor, best man, or other close friend.
+If you or your partner have a son that is perhaps too young to be in your wedding party, this is a great role for them as well (same goes for your daughter if she’s young enough to be the flower girl).

-Well, we have actually seen grandparents or older family friends be flower girls and ring bearers (this grandmother made an adorable flower girl), so you could technically choose someone young or older for the role!
-But typically ring bearers are anywhere from 2 to 8-years-old.
-But keep in mind that two might be a bit more unpredictable, so check with their parents to see how they might take to the responsibility of making it to the end of the aisle.
+As we mentioned above, we have actually seen grandparents or older family friends be flower girls and ring bearers and even bridesmaids (this grandmother made an adorable flower girl), so you could technically choose someone younger or older for the role!
+But the appropriate age for a ring bearer is anywhere from 2 to 8-years-old.
+Though keep in mind that 2-years-old might be a bit more unpredictable at a wedding ceremony, so check with their parents to see how they might take to the responsibility of making it to the end of the aisle.
 They might be cute little kids, but the last thing you want to worry about are meltdowns!

-This absolutely depends on your wedding attire, but he should be dressed similarly to the groomsmen (IE: if they are wearing suits he should wear a little suit.
+This absolutely depends on your wedding attire, but they should be dressed similarly to the groomsmen (IE: if they are wearing suits he should wear a little suit.
 Or, the ring bearer’s outfit could be a tuxedo).
 Overall, the outfit requirements are up to you, so think about what you think would work best for your wedding day.

 Not at all!
-The ring bearer can be a girl, too! 🙂
+The ring bearer can be a boy, girl, or non-binary.

-Their parents would typically pay for their attire, though if you wish to give them something to wear as a gift that is always an option.
+Their parents would typically pay for the ring bearer’s outfit, though if you wish to give them something to wear as a gift that is always an option.
 (How adorable would a pair of suspenders be?)
 You would also pay for a ring pillow or other accessory.

 This is definitely up to you, and is something you should decide before you ask a little one to be in your wedding.
 If you are inviting other children to the reception, then they would be invited and would sit with their parents or in a designated kids area (if you are providing supervision).
-If you do not want children at the reception then we think it would be generous to let the parents know and pick up the cost of a sitter yourself (since you asked them to be one of the main roles in the wedding).
+If you do not want children at the reception, then we think it would be generous to let the parents know and pick up the cost of a sitter yourself (since you asked them to be one of the main roles in the wedding).
 Read more about how to hire a wedding babysitter here!